cf-convention/cf-convention.github.io/software.md

 giving you a rich and expressive interface for maintaining an accurate representation of your data.

 ### netCDF Flattener - Flatten netCDF files
-The [netCDF Flattener](https://gitlab.eumetsat.int/open-source/netcdf-flattener/) Python package takes netCDF objects that use groups and flattens them while preserving references as described in the [CF Conventions](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#groups).
+The [netCDF Flattener](https://gitlab.eumetsat.int/open-source/netcdf-flattener/) Python package takes netCDF objects that use groups and flattens them while preserving references as described in the [Groups section](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#groups) of the CF Conventions.
 The resulting object is logically equivalent to the original, and can be processed by software that isn't able to work with files that use netCDF-4 groups.

 ### netCDF-Java Library